7 Remedies For Mosquito Bites In Children

 Usually, a local reaction from mosquito bites resolve on their own within 10 days (1).
 In addition, if symptoms of anaphylaxis appear, seek immediate medical treatment.
 However, mosquito-borne diseases may require medical attention.

-Following tips can help relieve the symptoms in your child when the reaction is localized ( 2, 3).
+The following tips can help relieve the symptoms of mosquito bite in toddlers and children when the reaction is localized (2) (3).

 • Ice pack: Elevating the affected area and applying ice packs can help reduce swelling and pain.